 Expect relationships to change.
 Many people have little experience with life-threatening illnesses.
 They may not know what to say to you or how to act.
 For some, it may be frightening to learn that you have cancer.
 Others may have lost a loved one to cancer, and your diagnosis may bring up painful memories.
 For these reasons, some of your friends or family members may not be able to offer you the support that you expect.

 Although this is painful, try to remember that their reactions may reflect their past experiences and losses and not their feelings for you.
 Some friends and family members may distance themselves from you, but others will surprise you with emotional and physical support throughout your illness.

-You may find that you have a well-meaning but overbearing family member who is complicating your efforts.
-In this case, you or a close family member will need to set boundaries with that person.
-This may be difficult, but it is best to be direct and let him or her know exactly what is helpful and what is not.
+You may find that you have a family member who is complicating your efforts.
+You may know the person is well-meaning but feel they have become overbearing.
+You or a close family member will need to set boundaries with that person.
+This may be difficult, but it is best to be direct about what is and is not helpful.
 One way to approach this is to say, “I appreciate your involvement.
 But I get tired when you are here every day.
 The best way you can help me is by visiting on [name a specific day or time]."